 You have peptic ulcer disease (PUD).
 You may have had tests to help diagnose your ulcer.
 One of these tests may have been to look for bacteria in your stomach called Helicobacter pylori (H pylori).
 This type of infection is a common cause of ulcers.

-Most peptic ulcers will heal within about 4 to 6 weeks after treatment begins.
-DO NOT stop taking the medicines you have been prescribed, even if symptoms go away quickly.
+Most peptic ulcers will heal within 4 to 6 weeks after treatment begins.
+Do not stop taking the medicines you have been prescribed, even if symptoms go away quickly.

 Diet and Lifestyle